 Health & Safety

 As noted in a series of 1970s peer-reviewed studies listed in the National Library of Medicine's Hazardous Substances Database, SLS has been found to be irritating to the skin and eyes and can even produce allergic reactions.
-In response to these problems with SLS, the Cosmetic Ingredient Review (CIR), an independent organization that reviews the safety of ingredients, stated in a press document that SLS posed less of a hazard in rinse-off formulations, but should be used in concentrations less than 1% for leave-on products.
+In response to these problems with SLS, the Cosmetic Ingredient Review (CIR), an independent organization that reviews the safety of ingredients, stated in a press document that SLS posed less of a hazard in rinse-off formulations, but should be used in concentrations less than 1 percent for leave-on products.

 Manufacturers have become savvy to the fact that consumers are wary of having sulfates in their products, so many have developed alternatives.
 For example, Tom's of Maine uses glycyrrhizic acid, which is derived from licorice, in its SLS-free toothpaste instead of SLS.
 When it comes to green cleaning products, seek manufacturers who leave it out or simply try your hand at some DIY recipes.
 You may not see as much foam, but that doesn't mean they won't work!